The Computational Limits of Deep Learning: Deep Learning's Computational Requirements in Theory

 \section{Deep Learning's Computational Requirements in Theory}

-The relationship between performance, model complexity, and computational requirements in deep learning is still not well understood theoretically.
-Nevertheless, there are important reasons to believe that deep learning is intrinsically more reliant on computing power than other techniques, in particular due to the role of overparameterization and how this scales as additional training data are used to improve performance (including, for example, classification error rate, root mean squared regression error, etc.).
+In deep learning, the relationship between performance, model complexity, and computational requirements is still not well understood theoretically.
+Nevertheless, there are important reasons to believe that deep learning is intrinsically highly reliant on computing power.
+This arises from the role of overparameterization and how this scales as additional training data are used to improve performance.

-It has been proven that there are significant benefits to having a neural network contain more parameters than there are data points available to train it, that is, by \textbf{overparameterizing} it \cite{soltanolkotabi2019theoretical}.
-Classically this would lead to overfitting, but stochastic gradient-based optimization methods provide a \textbf{regularizing} effect due to early stopping \cite{pillaud2018statistical,Belkin15849}\footnote{This is often called \emph{implicit} regularization, since there is no explicit regularization term in the model.}, moving the neural networks into an \emph{interpolation} regime, where the training data is fit almost exactly while still maintaining reasonable predictions on intermediate points \cite{belkin2018overfitting,belkin2019does}.
-An example of large-scale overparameterization is the current state-of-the-art image recognition system, NoisyStudent, which has $480$M parameters for imagenet's $1.2$M data points \cite{xie2019self,russakovsky2015imagenet}.
+It has been proven that there are significant benefits to having a neural network containing more model parameters than data points available for training, that is, by \textbf{overparameterizing} it \cite{soltanolkotabi2019theoretical}.
+Classically this would lead to overfitting, but stochastic gradient-based optimization methods provide a \textbf{regularizing} effect due to early stopping \cite{pillaud2018statistical, Belkin15849}\footnote{This is often called \emph{implicit} regularization, since there is no explicit regularization term in the model.}, moving the neural networks into an \emph{interpolation} regime, where the training data is fit almost exactly while still maintaining reasonable predictions on intermediate points \cite{belkin2018overfitting, belkin2019does}.
+An example of large-scale overparameterization is the current state-of-the-art image classification system, CoCa, which has $2.1$B parameters for imagenet's $1.2$M data points \cite{yu2022coca}.